It is commonly said that Microsoft Azure has “unlimited potential” and offers “unlimited possibilities.”

 The Microsoft Azure platform has experienced numerous outages throughout its history.
 Many do not feel that Azure can provide continual uptime because of the carelessness of an SSL certificate expiring in 2013 and errors like incorrectly calculating leap year dates.

 Furthermore, some people are concerned about their data’s privacy.
 In compliance with the USA Patriot Act, Microsoft will give the U.S. government access to Azure data even if the company hosting the data is not headquartered in the U.S. and the data is not stored there.
 It can be expensive to use Azure, depending on how you set it up.
 Despite the system’s high scalability, it comes at a price.
 There are arguments that Azure does not support each of its services well, despite its range of services.
 Some users report that documentation is incomplete and that repeated crashes occur.
-Thus, let’s dig out top Azure Virtual Desktop Alternatives
+Thus, let’s dig out the top Azure Virtual Desktop Alternatives

 Top Microsoft Azure Alternatives